toshiharu13/autoinstall_v2/README.md

 [![Python](https://img.shields.io/badge/-Python-464646?style=flat-square&logo=Python)](https://www.python.org/)
 autoupdater/installer for win based programms, created for my issue, but you may change for your tasks. this programm:
-1)copping distrib to remote host
+1)copping distrib to remote hostю.
-2)stop running programm(update needed)
+2)stop running programm(update needed).
-3)check version of soft
+3)check version of soft.
 4)uninstall old version
 5)install new version
 6)may rewrite "settings" file